pmb0/express-sharp/README.md

 ### `baseHost`

-Specify the HTTP base host from wich images are to be requested.
+Specify the HTTP base host from which images will be requested.

 ## Path and query params